-- 1. impacts on land due to the depth to the water table, steep slopes, removal of natural material from embankments, long-term nature of the program, and erosion; - 2. impacts on geological features, where specific land forms are identified or work is performed in proximity to National Natural Landmarks, involving alterations to the land form itself or accessibility; - 3. impacts on surface water due to proximity of construction activities to freshwater wetlands and in the bed or banks of the Canal System, and usage of herbicides and pesticides around waterbodies; - 4. impacts on groundwater limited to application of pesticides within 100 feet of irrigation sources; - 5. impacts on flooding as the EEIP may provide for construction and maintenance activities within floodplains and on the Canal System, which includes embankments and dams (while dam inspections, maintenance and repairs are not included in the EEIP, adjacent dams are considered under FEAF Part 2 as they may be impacted by program activities on earthen embankments); - 6. impacts on plants and animals largely due to loss of habitat and potential for use of pesticides and herbicides; - 7. impacts on agricultural resources including use of Canal System water for irrigation, and potential for use of pesticides and herbicides; - 8. impacts on aesthetic resources as visible from designated scenic or aesthetic resources, obstruction or elimination of scenic views, visible changes to the Canal System from publicly accessible vantage points during routine travel or recreational/tourism activities, and diminishment of public enjoyment and appreciation of the aesthetic resources; - 9. impacts on historic and archeological resources as the Canal System is included on the National Register of Historic Places and is a National Historic Landmark, and there are numerous New York State or Nationally listed or eligible sites and archaeologically sensitive areas adjacent to the Canal System;
+- 1. impacts on land due to the depth to the water table, flattening of steep embankment slopes, removal of natural material from embankments, duration of the program, and erosion; - 2. impacts on geological features, where specific landforms are identified or work is performed in proximity to National Natural Landmarks, involving alterations to the land form itself or accessibility; - 3. impacts on surface water due to proximity of construction activities to freshwater wetlands, streams, waterbodies, and in the bed or banks of the Canal System, and usage of herbicides and pesticides around waterbodies; - 4. impacts on groundwater levels and quality, limited to application of pesticides within 100 feet of irrigation sources; - 5. impacts on flooding as the EEIP may provide for construction and maintenance activities within floodplains adjacent to and within the Canal System.
+While dam inspections, maintenance and repairs are not included in the EEIP, adjacent dams are considered under FEAF Part 2 as they are adjacent to and may be impacted by program activities on earthen embankments.; for earthen structures that qualify as a dam subject to regulation by the NYSDEC, those requirements are addressed by NYSCC in its dam safety program); - 6. impacts on plants and animals largely due to loss of habitat and potential for use of pesticides and herbicides; - 7. impacts on agricultural resources including use of Canal System water for irrigation, and potential for use of pesticides and herbicides; - 8. impacts on statewide or local designated aesthetic resources as visible from designated scenic or aesthetic resources, obstruction or elimination of scenic views, visible changes to the Canal System from publicly accessible vantage points during routine travel or recreational/tourism activities, and diminishment of public enjoyment and appreciation of the aesthetic resources; - 9. impacts on historic and archeological resources as the Canal System is included on the National Register of Historic Places and is a National Historic Landmark, and there are numerous New York State or Nationally listed or eligible sites and archaeologically sensitive areas adjacent to the Canal System; - 10. impacts on open space and recreation, which may result from implementation of the EEIP, including temporary interruptions in the usage of the trail system, open space and other recreational resources along the Canal System during maintenance activities, as well as potential permanent changes in recreational resource conditions and potential to alter informal/unauthorized uses of NYSCC embankment areas;

-- 10. impacts on open space and recreation, which may result from implementation of the EEIP, including temporary interruptions in the usage of the trail system, open space and other recreational resources along the Canal System during maintenance activities, as well as potential permanent changes in recreational resource conditions and potential to alter informal/unauthorized uses of NYSCC embankment areas; - 11. impacts on transportation which may include changes to existing pedestrian or bicycle accommodations and potential changes to Canal System navigation; - 12. impacts on noise, odor, and light which may increase due to implementation of the EEIP (such as noise from construction and other physical activities, and increased visibility of light from existing sources due to loss of vegetation); - 13. impacts on human health should the EEIP be implemented in or near areas having existing sources of contaminants; - 14. consistency with community plans may be impacted where proposed action(s) under the EEIP is(are) different from, or in contrast to, surrounding land uses and land use plans or zoning regulations, including potential local or regional tree ordinances; and - 15. consistency with community character may be impacted where (1) proposed action(s) under the EEIP may alter, replace or eliminate existing facilities, structures, or areas of historic importance to the community, (2) proposed action(s) may diminish the use or enjoyment of officially recognized or designated public resources, and/or (3) proposed action(s) is (are) inconsistent with the character of the existing natural landscape.
+- 11. impacts on transportation which may include changes to existing pedestrian or bicycle accommodations and potential changes to Canal System navigation; - 12. impacts on noise, odor, and light which may increase due to implementation of the EEIP (such as noise from construction and other physical activities, and increased visibility of light from existing sources due to loss of vegetation); - 13. impacts on human health should the EEIP be implemented in or near areas having existing sources of contaminants; - 14. consistency with community plans may be impacted where proposed action(s) under the EEIP is(are) different from, or in contrast to, surrounding land uses and land use plans or zoning regulations, including potential local or regional tree ordinances; and - 15. consistency with community character may be impacted where (1) proposed action(s) under the EEIP may alter, replace or eliminate existing facilities, structures, or areas of historic importance to the community, (2) proposed action(s) may diminish the use or enjoyment of officially recognized or designated public resources, and/or (3) proposed action(s) is (are) inconsistent with the character of the existing natural landscape.